danth/stylix/docs/src/installation.md

 ```

 If you choose to use both NixOS and Home Manager but configure them separately,
-you will need to copy the settings described below into both of your
+you will need to copy your theme into both of your configurations, as keeping them
-configurations, as keeping them separate means that they cannot follow each
+separate means they cannot follow each other automatically.
-other automatically.

 ## Without flakes